Skip Navigation

 MRI-Guided Focused Ultrasound

-The University of Kansas Health System is our region’s 1st provider to offer an innovative, noninvasive treatment for essential tremor or Parkinson’s disease with tremor as the main symptom.
+The University of Kansas Health System is our region’s first provider to offer an innovative, noninvasive treatment for essential tremor or Parkinson’s disease with hand tremor as the main symptom.
 It is an MRI-guided focused ultrasound called Exablate® Neuro.

 Doctors use an MRI to direct the focused ultrasound precisely at the location in the brain causing the hand tremor.
 It destroys that tissue without risk or damage to the surrounding brain tissue.
 There is no need for surgical incisions.